createthis/clean_es6/nested_blocks/README.md

 }
 ```

-The above code is very hard to read.
+The above code is hard to read.
+It becomes more unreadable as the inner loop becomes longer.
+It becomes more unreadable as the number of variables increase.
+It becomes more unreadable as the number of indent levels increase.

 # Do this instead

-Let's refactor the above code step by step to be cleaner.
+Let's refactor the above code, step by step, to be cleaner.

+## Step 1 - invert if and return
 The first line is an `if` statement that wraps the entire method.
 We can eliminate this block by flipping the sign and returning:

 ```js